martin-stoehr/ase-devel/doc/ase/calculators/lammps.rst

 dynamics code that can be used to solve an atoms model for energy, atom forces and cell stresses.
 They are:

-1. :mod:`LAMMPSrun` which interfaces to LAMMPS via writing a controlling input file that is then run automatically through LAMMPS and the results read back in.
+1. :mod:`ase.calculators.LAMMPSrun` which interfaces to LAMMPS via writing a controlling input file that is then run automatically through LAMMPS and the results read back in.
 These results are currently limited to total energy, atomic forces and cell stress.